kasper/phoenix/API.md

 - `spaceDidChange` triggered when the active space has changed

+### Mouse

+- `mouseDidMove` triggered when the mouse has moved
+- `mouseDidLeftClick` triggered when the mouse did left click
+- `mouseDidRightClick` triggered when the mouse did right click

 ### App

 All of the following app events receive the corresponding `App`-instance as the first argument for the callback function.